Full-Stack Setup

 # Backend

-git clone <your-backend-repo-url> go-mvp-backend
+git clone <your-backend-repo-url> my-app-backend

 # Frontend (in a separate directory)

-git clone <your-frontend-repo-url> go-mvp-frontend
+git clone <your-frontend-repo-url> my-app-frontend

 2. Set Up the Backend